nuejs/nue/packages/www/docs/spa-development.md

 # Single-page application (SPA) development
 Single-page applications in Nue are dynamic web apps that run entirely in the browser.
 Unlike content-focused apps that generate static pages, SPAs use client-side routing and state management to create fluid, app-like experiences without page reloads.

 > **Local development only**: SPA's currently work only as a local mockup to get a glimpse of what's coming.
-Production deployments with CloudFlare integration and one data model come later.
-See [roadmap](roadmap) for details.
+Production deployments with CloudFlare integration and [universal data model](universal-data-model) come later.

 ## Getting started